Discover more from StackSense

 There are two strategies startups can use to compete in today’s enterprise IT market.

-- Open source is another important factor to consider.
-Open source is not a viable path for many startups, especially the VC funded startups.
+Open source is another important factor to consider.
+Open source is not a viable path for many startups, especially VC-funded startups.
 First, monetizing on open source is tough because the underlying economics is one of abundance and few startups have the appetite or wherewithal to effectively compete in this market dynamic.
-But, without open source, another open source project could easily disrupt the startup.
-However, for startups to compete effectively with open source, they need to be multi cloud and, probably, use a license that protects them from the market muscle of public cloud providers.
-An even more effective strategy is to standardize on one of the AWS services but make it available as a multi cloud offering.
+But, without open-source, another open-source project could easily disrupt the startup.
+However, for startups to compete effectively with open source, they need to be multi-cloud and, probably, use a license that protects them from the market muscle of public cloud providers.
+An even more effective strategy is to standardize one of the AWS services but make it available as a multi-cloud offering.
 Minio, an object storage platform with S3 compatible API, is a good example of this approach.
 Such an approach will keep AWS at a distance and the startup can take advantage of industry standardization with AWS API

 Competing in today’s enterprise IT market is tough.
 Startups need a multi-cloud offering and an anchor in the open-source community to compete effectively in the market.